 Best trading avenue for cryptocurrency in South Korea

 Korbit is South Korea’s first cryptocurrency exchange founded in 2013 by three enterprising entrepreneurs Kangmo Kim, Louis Jinhwa Kim and Tony Lyu, who believed in the potential of Bitcoin and Ethereum trading market.
+Many who are eyeing these markets have researched beforehand on Zipmex and other such sites.
 In 2017, Korean gaming giant Nexon had acquired 65.19 per cent stake in Korbit for $79.5 million.
 Now, Nexon CEO Kim Jung-ju has put up his stake of 98.64% for sale, for which there are many rich bidders.
 It seems now that Korbit could have a change in ownership this year.

 In Seoul, Korbit is the second largest Korean cryptocurrency exchange in the country after Bithumb that provides online bitcoin exchange, wallet, and merchant processor services.
 The exchange’s 11 trading pairs are all crypto against the Korean won.
 Korbit has over $100 million trading activity and makes an excellent exchange for those looking to trade Korean won against cryptocurrencies.
 Korbit also offers a trading API for automated trading.